smorad/um_cisc_7026/lecture_9_autoencoders.typ

   Humans are also pattern recognition machines #pause

+  #cimage("figures/lecture_9/face.jpg", height: 60%) #pause

-  Clearly, these networks can understand our world
+  These networks can understand our world
 ]

 #aslide(ag, 3)